 Back to our story.
 I challenge you to tell me these words don't shake your soul somehow--subtly with a gentle touch or forcefully with rattling power.

-Chris Cleave "On the girl's brown legs there were many small white scars.
+"On the girl's brown legs there were many small white scars.
 I was thinking, Do those scars cover the whole of you, like the stars and the moons on your dress?
 I thought that would be pretty too, and I ask you right here please to agree with me that a scar is never ugly.
 That is what the scar makers want us to think.
 But you and I, we must make an agreement to defy them.
 We must see all scars as beauty.
 Okay?
 This will be our secret.
 Because take it from me, a scar does not form on the dying.
-A scar means, I survived
+A scar means, I survived.

 In a few breaths' time I will speak some sad words to you.
 But you must hear them the same way we have agreed to see scars now.
 Sad words are just another beauty.
 A sad story means, this story-teller is alive.
 The next thing you know, something fine will happen to her, something marvelous, and then she will turn around and smile."